EnesArifinan/PersonalWebsite2/README.md

 Open the index.html file in your web browser.

 ## Credits
-This website was created by Your Name.
+This website was created by Enes Arifinan.
 It was built using the following resources:

 Font Awesome - A library of icons and fonts for web projects Google Fonts - A library of fonts for web projects